philJam/energymodel/README.md

 ### Web based javascript version

 The web based javascript version is a port of the java version so that it can be ran as a webpage.
-The port is not yet complete, it does not yet contain the supply and demand graph thats in the java version.

 ![Screenshot](docs/files/energymodel_webjs.png)